hannibal002/SkyHanni/CONTRIBUTING.md

 The modern version variants can be set using `skyhanni.multi-version` in `.gradle/private.properties` to three levels.

 `off` completely disables any preprocessor action or alternative versions.
-There will be only one project (although still at the `:1.8.9` subproject path) and alternative version sources will not be generated (although old generated sources **will not be deleted**).
-To make setting up a dev env as fast and discernible as possible this is the default option.
+There will be only one project (although still at the `:1.8.9` subproject path), and alternative version sources will not be generated (although old generated sources **will not be deleted**).
+To make setting up a dev environment as fast and discernible as possible, this is the default option.

-`preprocess-only` adds the `preprocessCode` task as well as all the versions subprojects.
-Compiling or running newer versions is not possible, but the `preprocessCode` task can be ran manually to inspect the generated source code.
+`preprocess-only` adds the `preprocessCode` task as well as all the version subprojects.
+Compiling or running newer versions is not possible, but the `preprocessCode` task can be run manually to inspect the generated source code.
 This mode is what should most often be used when making alterations to the mappings or modifying preprocessor directives.
 Note that while this setting generally ignores any failed renaming attempts, if something is so badly mangled that it cannot even guess a name for a function, it will still break the build.
-Those situations should be rare however (In the entire SH codebase prior to me introducing this system i only found <10 such cases).
+Those situations should be rare, however.
+(In the entire SH codebase prior to me introducing this system I only found <10 such cases).
 You can specifically compile 1.8.9 using `./gradlew :1.8.9:build`.
-This does not affect regular execution of the client which will only compile
+This does not affect the regular execution of the client which will only compile
 1.8.9.

 `compile` enables compilation for the `:1.21` subproject.
 This means that a `build` or `assemble` task will try (and fail) to compile a